We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 What happens next?

-• The Security Programme will be read and approved by a Compliance Auditor
+• The Security Programme will be read and approved by a Civil Aviation Authority (CAA) Aviation Security Compliance Auditor.

-• A site visit will be arranged by the Compliance Auditor
+• A site visit will be arranged by a CAA Aviation Compliance Team Manager.

-• The Regulated Agent will be listed (as above)
+• The Regulated Agent will be listed (as on this page) and on the UK Database on Supply Chain Security.

 Contact us